seventown/hugo/content/articles/bridge-guide.md

 *   [bdamja](https://www.youtube.com/playlist?list=PLYchITE0o2957omYb53ahm65-n0FIUooY)
 *   [TrashClient](https://www.youtube.com/watch?v=Fygkadqw7UI)

-The hippo is left to the defender in a doubles or teams match and most solo matches also start out with both sides doing hippos.
+The hippo is left to the defender in a doubles or teams match.
+Hippos aren't as important in solo matches, but you should definitely hippo maps like urban, cheesy, and tundra in all scenarios.

 ## Other useful techniques: